Pianos in Parks

 Each year we showcase between 5 and 8 free to play pianos.
 The pianos are placed in high profile, accessible, public spaces throughout downtown Kelowna and Rutland to encourage residents and visitors to showcase their ‘inner Mozart’.

-(between the Library Parkade and Kelowna Courthouse) - Art Commons
+- Artwalk (between the Library Parkade and Kelowna Courthouse)

 - Kerry Park (beside Ogopogo)